PreviewTechnologies/cpanel-whm-api/README.md

     - changeDiskSpaceQuota (Modify an user's disk space quota)
     - forcePasswordChange (Force user to change their password at their next login)
     - getDomains (List of domains exists in the server)
+    - hasDigestAuth (Digest auth is enabled or disabled)
+    - hasMyCnfInHomeDirectory (.my.cnf file exists in user's home directory or not)
+    - limitBandwidth (Modify bandwidth limit)
+    - getUsers (List of all users in server)
+    - getLockedAccounts (List of all locked accounts)
+    - getSuspendedAccounts (List of all suspended accounts)

 ### Contibutions